Mayo Clinic names head of Florida campus as new CEO

-MINNEAPOLIS (AP) — Mayo Clinic will get a new president and chief executive at the end of the year when Dr. Gianrico Farrugia (jan-REE’-koh fa-ROO’-jah) takes over from Dr. John Noseworthy, who is retiring.
+MINNEAPOLIS (AP) — Mayo Clinic will get a new president and chief executive at the end of the year when Dr. Gianrico Farrugia takes over from Dr. John Noseworthy, the world-renowned health care organization announced Friday.

-The world-renowned health care organization based in Rochester, Minnesota, made the announcement Friday.
+Farrugia, the CEO of Mayo’s campus in Jacksonville, Florida, since 2015, told The Associated Press that he will work closely with Noseworthy during the transition period.
+Noseworthy announced his plan to retire in February in keeping with Mayo’s tradition of rotating its top leadership position every eight to 10 years.

-Farrugia has been CEO of Mayo’s Jacksonville, Florida, campus since 2015.
-He tells The Associated Press he’ll work closely with Noseworthy during the transition period.
+Farrugia said he’s fortunate to take over at a time when Mayo is in “an incredibly strong position,” seeing more patients than ever before and giving them better care than ever.
+He said his plans for continued investments in innovation are a “natural progression” from what Mayo has accomplished under Noseworthy.

-Farrugia says he’s fortunate to take over at a time when Mayo is in “an incredibly strong position,” seeing more patients and giving them better care than ever before.
+Farrugia — a native of Malta whose name is pronounced jan-REE’-koh fa-ROO’-jah— has been a physician with Mayo for 30 years.
+His medical background is in genomics and gastrointestinal disorders, and he’s held several leadership positions in the Mayo system.

 Most Read Business Stories